NewsLocal News

 Rucker is looking at decades in prison for a February 2024 car accident involving a Tulsa fire truck.
 She pleaded no contest to five counts of manslaughter and DUI drugs.
 Four people and an unborn baby died—two of the victims were her own children.

-Rucker’s attorney, Nathan Milner, has represented her for the criminal trial and is now filing a lawsuit against the City of Tulsa and the Tulsa Fire Department.
+Nathan Milner represented Rucker for the criminal trial and now filed a lawsuit against the City of Tulsa and the Tulsa Fire Department.

-The lawsuit claims the fire truck driver was speeding excessively into oncoming traffic.
-The official traffic collision report shows the fire truck driver was travelling 61 to 67 miles an hour at the time of the collision.
+The lawsuit claims the fire truck driver sped excessively into oncoming traffic.
+The official traffic collision report shows the fire truck driver was traveling 61 to 67 miles per hour at the time of the collision.

-According to documents, Rucker was stopped on East 41st Street preparing to turn onto New Haven, near Patrick Henry Elementary School, when she saw the fire truck approaching behind her.
+According to documents, Rucker was stopped on East 41st Street, preparing to turn onto New Haven, near Patrick Henry Elementary School, when she saw the fire truck approaching from behind.

 “They testified they saw Keiosha’s car, they testified they saw the brake lights, and they barely tapped their brakes before the impact of the vehicle,” said Milner.